 Asad L. Asad is Assistant Professor of Sociology at Stanford University and a faculty affiliate at the Center for Comparative Studies in Race and Ethnicity.
 His scholarly interests encompass social stratification, migration and immigrant incorporation, race/ethnicity, and health.
 Asad's current research agenda considers how institutions—particularly U.S. immigration policy and practice—mediate various facets of inequality.
 A link to his personal website is here.

-Asad is engaged in two primary lines of inquiry.
+Asad is engaged in three primary lines of inquiry.
 His first research project, a book under contract with Princeton University Press, is based on a five-year study of Latin American-origin families in Dallas, Texas.
 It examines the diverse ways Latin American immigrants with U.S.-citizen children perceive and respond to the threat of deportation.
 One article from this research, published in the Law & Society Review (free version here), shows how immigrants view legal status as a double-edged sword—both offering protection from deportation and heightening fears of surveillance and punishment from an unpredictable U.S. immigration system.
-Related articles appear or are forthcoming in the Proceedings of the National Academy of Sciences, Social Science & Medicine, Journal of Ethnic and Migration Studies, and Social Science & Medicine.
-Another project relies on large-scale survey data to study how patterns of ethno-racial inequality in Mexico relate to individuals' opportunities for lawful migration to the United States.
+Related articles appear or are forthcoming in the Proceedings of the National Academy of Sciences, Social Science & Medicine, Journal of Ethnic and Migration Studies, and American Behavioral Scientist.
+A second project relies on large-scale survey data to study how patterns of ethno-racial inequality in Mexico relate to individuals' opportunities for lawful migration to the United States.
 Articles from this project appear in The ANNALS of the American Academy of Political and Social Science and International Migration Review.
 A third project, funded by the Russell Sage Foundation, studies how federal judges make decisions to denaturalize (or not) immigrants who have acquired U.S. citizenship.

 Asad earned his Ph.D. in sociology from Harvard University, where he was affiliated with the Radcliffe Institute for Advanced Study, the Multidisciplinary Program on Inequality and Social Policy at the Kennedy School of Government, and the Weatherhead Center for International Affairs.
 Before joining the faculty at Stanford, he completed a fellowship at Cornell University's Center for the Study of Inequality.
 He holds a B.A. in Political Science and Spanish Language and Culture from the University of Wisconsin, as well as an A.M. in Sociology from Harvard.
-Read more about Asad on his website.